 - 6% cash back at U.S. supermarkets for up to $6,000 per year in purchases, then it drops to 1%

 - $95 annual fee after the first year

 Without a doubt, Blue Cash Preferred Card from American Express is the #1 card for cash back at U.S. supermarkets.
 You earn 6% cash back on up to $6,000 per year in purchases, then 1%.
 Terms apply.

 If you spend $500 a month at U.S. supermarkets using this card, you’ll earn $360 cash back in a year.
 This doesn’t take into consideration the $95 annual fee.

-The downside is the $95 annual fee that I mentioned, though a $250 welcome bonus is offered.
-You must make $1,000 in purchases within the first three months of membership to earn it.
-Learn more about this card here.
+The downside is the $95 annual fee that I mentioned, though a generous welcome bonus is offered.

 Blue Cash Everyday Card from American Express

 - 3% cash back at U.S. supermarkets for up to $6,000 per year in purchases, then it drops to 1%